Research

 Data Science & Bioinformatics

 In collaboration with the Carlson Lab, we have an ongoing effort to advance machine learning and artificial intelligence (AI) methods to analyze the brain.
 Specifically, we use complex computational algorithms to identify relevant network models of the brain from our data, and we use these learned models to help us answer scientific questions, and help us design future experiments.
 Achieving this goal requires the development of novel algorithms and mathematical approaches in addition to close collaboration with neuroscience experts.
-These techniques push state-of-the-art in the fields of machine learning and network neuroscience.
+These techniques push the state-of-the-art in the fields of machine learning and network neuroscience.

 Neuroscience & Neuroengineering